 Q18.
-Since your SOL clinic visit on (date), have you had a cough on most days or nights of the week during at least 3 months in a row?
+Since our last telephone interview with you on (date), have you had a cough on most days or nights of the week during at least 3 months in a row?

 Ask the participant to indicate if they have had a cough on most days or nights of the week, since their SOL clinic visit, for at least 3 months in a row.
 Inform the participant that "most" means at least 4 days or nights per week.